On this page:

-The UNLedu Web Framework provides a foundation of code and functionality on which UNL websites and web applications are built.
-Adherence to these guidelines will ensure that sites remain upgradeable as the framework advances through major and minor revisions.
+The UNLedu Web Framework is a community property that provides a foundation of code and functionality on which University of Nebraska–Lincoln websites and web applications are built.
+Its core attributes are identity, consistency and learnability.
+These guidelines protect and extend those attributes and ensure that websites remain upgradeable as the framework advances through major and minor revisions.

 Each of these items is intended to be understandable, consistent, and enforceable.

-Definition of Site
+2. Definition of Website

-0.1 | Accessibility Compliance
+3.1 Accessibility Compliance

 All pages within a site must validate according to the W3C standard for HTML5.

-Please refer to the "QA Test" link in the footer of any framework based page.
+Please refer to the "QA Test" link in the footer of any framework-based page.

-0.3 | Current Framework Version
+3.3 Current Framework Version

 All public sites and pages must be developed within the current version of the framework provided.
 The 4.1 version of the framework is the only actively-supported version.